-This feature originally appeared in the May 2020 issue of FourFourTwo.
-Subscribe today with 48% off and get every issue delivered to your door first!
+This PSG feature originally appeared in the May 2020 issue of FourFourTwo.
+Subscribe now and get every issue delivered to your door first!

 The 800 Paris Saint-Germain fans who have travelled to Sochaux on this tense Saturday evening have stopped singing.
 It’s May 17, 2008, and France’s capital club –

 Ligue 1 ever-presents since 1975, UEFA Cup Winners’ Cup victors in 1996, two-time champions up to this point – are playing their final game of the season.
 Sochaux have levelled the scoring thanks to a header from midfielder Guirane N’Daw.
 With 15 minutes to go, PSG are one goal away from relegation.

 Paul Le Guen’s men had started the night in 16th place, but they’re 17th as things stand because relegation rivals Toulouse are beating Valenciennes.
 More than ever, the risk of seeing PSG sink into the second tier is very real.
 If Lens – currently 18th and drawing with Bordeaux – find a winner, the Parisians’ fate will be sealed.

 The tension at the Stade Auguste-Bonal is desperate – palpable.
 A press box packed with journalists waits for the earthquake.
 Everything is in place for the great fall of PSG.

 It has been a horrible campaign from start to finish, after all, and one final twist of fate would complete their misery.
 Throughout this entire campaign, the Paris outfit have lacked confidence, cohesion and self-belief.
 They have struggled for momentum and results, and won only nine matches.

 But could this really be the day that witnesses PSG collapsing into the biggest crisis of their history?